lschulz/scapy-scion-int/README.md

 - INT-MD over UDP
 - In-band Telemetry over SCION (prototype)

+Some SCION tools built with Scapy are available in [tools](/tools).

 ### Dependencies
 Python 3 and [Scapy](https://scapy.net/) are the only dependencies.
 IPython is recommended for the